Wordseer/wordseer/CONTRIBUTING.markdown

 branched from `development`.
 Once they are ready, they'll be merged into `development`, which is periodically merged into `master`.

+Hotfixes that should be applied quickly to `master` are branched off of `master` and called `hotfix-xyz`.
+Unit tests must be passing in a hotfix branch before it can be merged.

 Unit tests must always be passing in `master`.

 ## Ways to contribute